 Heritage has always weighed in on large and high-profile projects and worked on a citywide level to craft legislative protections such as historic districts and the popular Legacy Business Registry.
 But with limited resources, Heritage on its own cannot identify and protect all of the small but significant buildings, artwork, and businesses in all of San Francisco’s neighborhoods.

 The Heritage in the Neighborhoods program is helping foster new local affinity groups to celebrate and defend the unique characteristics of three San Francisco neighborhoods: Excelsior, Parkside, and Marina districts.
-Presentations by Heritage staff on local architectural styles, legacy businesses, and cultural cornerstones will be followed by conversation and shared strategies for defending historic resources.
+Month-long spotlights by Heritage staff on local architectural styles, legacy businesses, and cultural cornerstones were followed by conversation and shared strategies for defending historic resources.
 See our dedicated website pages (Excelsior, Parkside, and Marina) to see what we covered in 2020, including short videos and posts, and existing research on neighborhood history and architecture, longtime cultural and commercial cornerstones, and available preservation resources.